Glossary

 And then maybe you have changed your mind about what is needed.

 P is for Puzzle Pieces Ultimately I am caught up in what I call the Spirit Cloth Puzzle.
 And the thing is the puzzle keeps changing.
 I talked about the Puzzle Piece Making here.
-During a series call Small Cloth.
+During a series call Small Cloth (included in the Forever Zone, listed under old classes).

 Q is for Quest.